baileyballangarry/azure-NSGs.and.net.protocols/README.md

 <br />

 <p>

-We can revert these changes by returning to Azure and either deleting the rule we just created, or modifying it to allow incoming ICMP traffic.
+To reverse these modifications, you can return to Azure and either delete the rule that was recently created or adjust it to permit incoming ICMP traffic.
 </p>

 <br />